bbmri-nl/BBMRIomics/README.md

 install()
 ```

-After installation views need to be updated and the preprocessed
+After installation the views need to be updated and the preprocessed
 datasets need linked for easy loading (using `data()`).
 The tools
 directory contains a `Makefile` to accomplish this.